-Amend Professional Services Consultant Contract, Demirjian Park Stadium, Division of Intercollegiate Athletics, Urbana
+Amend Professional Services Consultant Contract, Demirjian Park Stadium, Division of Intercollegiate Athletics, Urbana of the facility to Demirjian Park Stadium.

-(24) In January 2018, the Board approved a budget of \$13,950,000 for the Division of Intercollegiate Athletics Soccer and Track Complex project and the naming of the facility to Demirjian Park Stadium.
 In July 2018, the Board approved the design of the new soccer and track complex that will be a NCAA Division I facility with two new grass soccer fields to include subdrainage, irrigation, lighting, scoreboard and necessary infrastructure, and a new soccer and track building, now renamed Demirjian Park Stadium.
-The new soccer and track building will provide locker rooms and team facilities for women's soccer, men's and women's track and field, officials' locker rooms, bleachers for viewing both soccer and track, public concessions, and restroom facilities, and will be approximately 16,800 gross square feet.
+The new soccer and track building will provide locker rooms and team facilities for women's soccer, men's and women's track and field, officials' locker rooms, bleachers for viewing both soccer and track, public concessions, and restroom facilities and will be approximately 16,800 gross square feet.